total-typescript/total-typescript-book/book-content/book.md

 Finally, we can see that our `test` result has an error because the `result` is currently typed as `any`, which is not equal to `number`.

 Your challenge is to consider how we can change the types to make the errors go away, and to ensure that `result` is a `number`.
+You can hover over `result` to check it.

 #### Exercise 2: Annotating Empty Parameters